 Target group: All applicants working in the field of biomedicine and translational and molecular medicine.

-Duration: DPBM is offering 1-4 year positions, starting in January 2018 and depending on the stage of the doctoral candidate.
+Duration: DPBM is offering five 1-4-year positions, starting in January 2019 and depending on the stage of the doctoral candidate.
 The positions are for the indicated number of years of full time research (*clinicians 6-48 months).
 The length of the employment contract is determined by the stage of the applicant's doctoral thesis.

 *Exception: Doctoral candidates pursuing specialist degrees in medicine or dentistry can apply for half of a UH-funded position (6 months/year).
 These applicants are expected to commit to full time (100%) doctoral training for a six month period and to specialist clinical training for the remaining six months of the same calendar year.

 Eligibility: The applicant should have completed a relevant academic degree (MSc, MD or equivalent) in a field suitable for their thesis project in life sciences and obtained before the starting date.
-Selected applicants should have the right to pursue a doctoral degree from the Faculties of Medicine, Biological and Environmental Sciences, or Pharmacy at the University of Helsinki by the end of 2017.
+Selected applicants should obtain the right to pursue a doctoral degree from the Faculties of Medicine, Biological and Environmental Sciences, or Pharmacy at the University of Helsinki in the February 2019 application round at the latest.
 Knowledge of English is mandatory.
-The communication language of the Doctoral Programme in Biomedicine is English.

 Application and selection process (September 2018)

 Please note that before applying for a UH-funded doctoral training position the applicant is required to find an appropriate research group and supervisor.
 Applicants are expected to contact prospective supervisors independently and agree on the details of the thesis project before applying for the UH-funded doctoral candidate position.

 Application process: In order to be eligible for evaluation the AAVA application form and a Confirmation of Supervision* and a Letter of commitment** must be completed in English and submitted in good time and prior to the deadlines.
 Applications submitted after the deadline will not be considered.